Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Abstract

 \section{Abstract}

-Machine Reading Comprehension (MRC) aims to extract answers to questions given a passage.
-It has been widely studied recently, especially in open domains.
+Machine Reading Comprehension (MRC) aims to extract answers to questions given a passage, which has been widely studied recently especially in open domains.
 However, few efforts have been made on closed-domain MRC, mainly due to the lack of large-scale training data.
 In this paper, we introduce a multi-target MRC task for the medical domain, whose goal is to predict answers to medical questions and the corresponding support sentences from medical information sources simultaneously, in order to ensure the high reliability of medical knowledge serving.
-A high-quality dataset is manually constructed for the purpose, named Multi-task \textbf{C}hinese \textbf{Med}ical \textbf{MRC} dataset (CMedMRC), with detailed analysis conducted.
-We further propose the \textbf{C}hinese \textbf{med}ical \textbf{BERT} model for the task (CMedBERT), which fuses medical knowledge into pre-trained language models by the dynamic fusion mechanism of heterogeneous features and the multi-task learning strategy.
-Experiments show that CMedBERT consistently outperforms strong baselines by fusing context-aware and knowledge-aware token representations.~\footnote{The dataset and the source code will be publicly available upon paper acceptance.}
+A high-quality dataset (more than 18k samples) is manually constructed for the purpose, named Multi-task \textbf{C}hinese \textbf{Med}ical \textbf{MRC} dataset (CMedMRC), with detailed analysis conducted.
+We further propose a \textbf{C}hinese \textbf{med}ical \textbf{BERT} model for the task (CMedBERT), which fuses medical knowledge into pre-trained language models by the dynamic fusion mechanism of heterogeneous features and the multi-task learning strategy.
+Experiments show that CMedBERT consistently outperforms strong baselines by fusing context-aware and knowledge-aware token representations.\footnote{The code and dataset will be available at \url{https://github.com/MatNLP/CMedMRC}}